As much as I loved visiting Lisbon, it was great being able to get away from the capital to spend a little time in northern Portugal.

 Eating Out in Braga and Guimaraes

-For a more traditional meal, family run Florencio Restaurant is a great choice with recipes which haven’t changed for generations including the regions famous bacalhau (salted cod).
+For a more traditional meal, family-run Florencio Restaurant is a great choice with recipes that haven’t changed for generations including the region’s famous bacalhau (salted cod).

 Where to Stay

 If you don’t mind staying out of the old town in Porto and are looking for a luxury hotel then you can’t go wrong with the Sheraton Porto.
-It is a little out of the way but taxis are cheap in Porto and the metro is a 10 minute walk away so it shouldn’t be too much problem getting around.
-If you prefer to be walking distance to all the sights, nightlife and foodie options then there are plenty of affordable hotels in Porto’s old town.
+It is a little out of the way but taxis are cheap in Porto and the metro is a 10-minute walk away so it shouldn’t be too much of a problem getting around.
+If you prefer to be within walking distance of all the sights, nightlife and foodie options then there are plenty of affordable hotels in Porto’s old town.

 When staying further north I can recommend the Melia Hotel in Braga or one of the hotels in Geres if visiting the national park.